Top WhatsApp scams to avoid in 2023

-Scammers are targeting WhatsApp users and hijacking their accounts.
-It’s a distressing experience that leaves victims feeling stupid, embarrassed and devastated.
-Yet, personal stories of it happening to people recounted on social media demonstrate anyone can be vulnerable to being tricked.
+Clicking on any scam link runs the risk of exposure to phishing scams, spam and malicious websites that allow scammers to potentially steal personal information, like your bank details.
+It’s a distressing experience that leaves victims feeling embarrassed and devastated.
+Yet, personal stories of it happening to people recounted on social media show that anyone can be vulnerable to being tricked.

-WhatsApp has two billion users – meaning fraudsters just need to scam a tiny fraction of users to make money.
+WhatsApp has two billion users – meaning fraudsters only need to scam a tiny fraction of WhatsApp's users to make money.

 - Persuade you to hand over personal details such as your name and address that can be used in identity theft